 Use this sheet to help ensure that you have completed your application properly and that you have provided all materials which must be included in the application, in the order outlined below.

-\\\\\ All pages of the application, including attachments, are single-sided, 8.5" x 11" white paper, at least 11 pt. font, and sufficiently legible to allow for photocopying.

-\\\\\ One (1) original (unbound) plus four (4) bound copies must be submitted.

-Application Content - This application must include the following, where applicable:

-1.Application Cover Form - One page; note especially the following:

-- a.
-Name of applicant project manager or contact, phone number, fax number, email address, organization physical AND mailing addresses. - \\\\b.
-The description of activity (application summary) is typed in the space provided. - \\\\\c.
+All pages of the application, including attachments, are single-sided, 8.5" x 11" white paper, at least 11 pt. font, and sufficiently legible to allow for photocopying.
+One (1) original (unbound) plus four (4) bound copies must be submitted.
+Application Content - This application must include the following, where applicable: 1.
+Application Cover Form - One page; note especially the following: a.
+Name of applicant project manager or contact, phone number, fax number, email address, organization physical AND mailing addresses. b.
+The description of activity (application summary) is typed in the space provided. c.
 Activity location has been provided (neighborhoods(s), census tract(s), and street address).
-Please note if the project is City-wide. - \\\\\d.
+Please note if the project is City-wide. d.
 Applicant Chief Executive Officer or other authorized representative has signed the cover form.
 2. Application Narrative - See the guidelines on Page 14 for specified content.
 The Narrative should be no longer than eight (8) pages.

-- 3. Action Plan Showing quarterly schedule of planned accomplishments.
-(Page 20) - 4.
-Itemized Project Budget Include budget narrative for any cost that is not clearly self-explanatory (see budget preparation guidelines on Page 21 for additional details). - 5.
-Statement of the Applicant Read & sign.
-(Attachment C, Pages 27-28)

-6. Attachments - As applicable; e.g., map of service area, criteria to be used for project eligibility, etc.

-7. Organizational Information Package -- This package must include the following items, where applicable:

-\\\\\a.
-Articles of Incorporation

-- \\\\\b.
-Current Bylaws of the Organization - \\\\\c.
-IRS 501(C) Tax Exemption Determination Letter, if applicable - \\\\\d.
-Current List of the Organization's Board of Directors - \\\\\e.
-Organization's Most Recent Audit/Financial Statement - \\\\\f.
-Certification of Accessible Facilities or Planned Accessibility - \\\\\g.
-Evidence of Insurance - h.
-State Corporation Commission Certificate/Evidence of Current Renewal - \\\\\i.
-W-9 Form
+3. Action Plan - Showing quarterly schedule of planned accomplishments.
+(Page 20) 4.
+Itemized Project Budget - Include budget narrative for any cost that is not clearly self-explanatory (see budget preparation guidelines on Page 21 for additional details).
+5. Statement of the Applicant - Read & sign.
+(Attachment C, Pages 27-28) 6.
+Attachments - As applicable; e.g., map of service area, criteria to be used for project eligibility, etc. 7.
+Organizational Information Package -- This package must include the following items, where applicable: a.
+Articles of Incorporation b.
+Current Bylaws of the Organization c.
+IRS 501(C) Tax Exemption Determination Letter, if applicable d.
+Current List of the Organization's Board of Directors e.
+Organization's Most Recent Audit/Financial Statement f.
+Certification of Accessible Facilities or Planned Accessibility g.
+Evidence of Insurance h.
+State Corporation Commission Certificate/Evidence of Current Renewal i.
+W-9 Form j.
+A-133 Audit (required only if applicant receives > \$500,000 annually from federal funding sources)

-City of Harrisonburg HUD Activity Application Cover Form For Fiscal Year July 2019-June 2020
+City of Harrisonburg HUD Activity Application Cover Form For Fiscal Year July 2020-June 2021

-Name of Project: Applicant Organizat ion/Department: Applicant Project M Phone, Fax, Email, 8 anager, & Physical AND Mailing Addresses: Funding Category: Housing & Property Improvements Community & Public Facilities Public Services Economic Development Project Cost: CDBG Funds Requested: Total Matching Funds: Total Project Cost: Description of Activi ιτ γ . mber of individuals to be served in the prog Will the applicant re (triggers A133 audit ceive more than \$750,000 in federal fundii requirement) ng this plan year?
-Y N Activity Location (Pl Neighborhood(s): government agency, for-profit, etc.): lease be as specific as possible): City-wic de: Signature: Applicant Authorized Representative Date
+Name of Project: Applicant Organization/Department: Applicant Project Manager, Phone, Fax, Email, & Physical AND Mailing Addresses: Funding Category: Housing & Property Improvements Community & Public Facilities Public Services Economic Development Project Cost: CDBG Funds Requested: Total Matching Funds: Total Project Cost: Description of Activity: Target minimum number of individuals to be served in the program year = Will the applicant receive more than \$500,000 in federal funding this plan year?
+Y N Applicant EIN# Street Address: Signature: Applicant Authorized Representative Date